dotnet/docs/docs/csharp/whats-new/csharp-7-3.md

 The new compiler options are:

-- `-publicsign` to enable OSS signing of assemblies.
+- `-publicsign` to enable Open Source Software (OSS) signing of assemblies.
 - `-pathmap` to provide a mapping for source directories.

 The remainder of this article provides details and links to learn more about each of the improvements.